kraflab/dsda-doom/README.md

 - Extended Hud: add extra info on top of the default hud.

 ### Key Frames
 Key frames capture the game state at a given moment, similar to save files.
 By automatically recording key frames at fixed intervals, it is possible to "rewind" the game.
 This can be used during normal play, while recording (tas) demos, and during demo playback.
 You can also set a manual "quick key frame" at a specific point and rewind to that moment at any later time.
-More features with key frames will come in future versions (e.g., starting the game via a key frame).
+When storing a key frame while recording, a backup file is created (`backup-ttt.kf`).
+You can continue a demo _from a key frame_ like so: `-record x.lmp -from_key_frame backup-1234.kf -complevel x`.
+While recording from a key frame, the demo restart key will return you to the original key frame, even if you have made other key frames later on.

 ### Ghosts
 A ghost follows the life of the player recorded in the ghost file.
 This can be useful to compare demos, or to compete against demos while you play.
 For movies, ghosts that enter the next map ahead of the player will pause until that map is reached.
 Ghosts that are left behind will fast-forward to the current map.